Core Idea

 Why Finish Is the Hardest Phase

-Finish fails due to motivation asymmetry: the central platform team bears the benefit of decommissioning while each holdout team bears the cost of migrating.
-Teams that haven’t migrated usually have genuine reasons — tight delivery schedules, complex integrations, atypical usage patterns.
-No one is being unreasonable; the incentives simply don’t align.
+Motivation asymmetry: the central platform team bears the benefit of decommissioning while each holdout team bears the migration cost.
+Teams with genuine reasons — tight schedules, complex integrations — don’t migrate.
+Without a hard mandate, migrations settle at 80–90% indefinitely.

 Larson’s Four-Point Guidance for Finishing